CoffeeSwed/RustSecureMessanger/README.md

 # Notes
 1. The server must start before the client!
-2. Diffie–Hellman key exchange algorithm is used for the key exchange.
+2. The Diffie–Hellman key exchange algorithm is used for the key exchange.
 3. Generate a private key and public key based on the p and g.
 4. Compute key after getting client -> (g^clients private key)^our private key == shared secret
 5. Passes the key to the argon2id function which is used as a KDF.